Statson-Development/Statson-Documents/TOS.md

 > It should be noted that the following terminology is NOT case sensative!

 - **Bot/Statson**: Refers to the software application and/or bot account (Statson) governed by this privacy policy.
-- **Exclusion/Exclude**: The restriction that will remove all and total access from the Bot.
+- **Exclusion/Exclusions/Exclude**: The restriction that will remove all and total access from the Bot.
 - **You/Your**: Denotes the individual owning the user account that engages with the Bot.
-- **Me/Myself/I/We/Our/Us**: Refers to the owner and/or writer of this Document.
+- **Me/Myself/My/I/We/Our/Us**: Refers to the owner and/or writer of this Document.

 ## Exploiting Bugs & Scripting
-Using scripts, taking advantage of glitches, or exploiting any bot vulnerabilities for personal or collective gain is prohibited.
-Engaging in such activities will result in Your Exclusion from the bot and appropriate consequences.
-Not reporting observed abuse or exploitation by others will also lead to Your exclusion.
+Using scripts, taking advantage of glitches, or exploiting any Bot vulnerabilities for personal or collective gain is prohibited.
+Engaging in such activities will result in Your Exclusion from the Bot and appropriate consequences.
+Not reporting observed abuse or exploitation by others will also lead to Your Exclusion.

-## Questions & Concerns
-For queries or apprehensions regarding our privacy stance, kindly reach out to [myself](https://discordapp.com/users/671610612475756576) on Discord.

 ## Termination
-We reserve the right to Exclude or restrict access to any user at any time, without prior notice or reason.
-Such exclusions may be permanent or temporary, at our sole discretion.
+I reserve the right to Exclude or restrict access to You at any time, without prior notice or reason.
+Such Exclusions may be permanent or temporary, at My sole discretion.

 ## Dispute Resolution
-All grievances or disputes related to the Bot or these Terms of Service will be addressed solely by me.
+All grievances or disputes related to the Bot or these Terms of Service will be addressed solely by Me.
 All decisions I make in response to such disputes are final and binding.

 ## Modification of Terms
 These Terms of Service may be updated or changed at any time without prior notice.
-It is your responsibility to periodically review these terms to ensure you are aware of any changes.
+It is Your responsibility to periodically review these terms to ensure you are aware of any changes.
 Continued use of the Bot after any changes signifies your acceptance of the revised terms.
-We are under no obligation to notify you of any changes.
+I am under no obligation to notify You of any changes.

 ## Feedback Provisions
-Any feedback, be it remarks, suggestions, error reports, or otherwise, shared by You, may be adapted or utilized as seen fit by me.|
+Any feedback, be it remarks, suggestions, error reports, or otherwise, shared by You, may be adapted or utilized as seen fit by Me.

+## Questions & Concerns
+For queries or apprehensions regarding our privacy stance, kindly reach out to [Myself](https://discordapp.com/users/671610612475756576) on Discord.

 ## Scope & Acceptance
 By using the Bot, you acknowledge and agree to be bound by both these Terms of Service and the associated Privacy Policy.
 These terms govern your access to and use of the Bot and all its features.
 If you disagree with any portion of these terms or the Privacy Policy, you are required to cease using the Bot immediately and refrain from accessing it in the future.